 CPD guidance document – This is a comprehensive guide that explains the CPD monitoring process; learning categories; how to plan, reflect, record, and undertake your CPD activities.
 Please click here.

 CPD drop-in sessions – The CPD drop-in sessions are especially useful if you are new to the CPD monitoring process, or you have a specific question about the process.
-Click here for dates and links for the drop-in sessions.
+Click here for dates and to register for the drop-in sessions.

 FAQ page – We have created a CPD FAQ page here, to address questions such as: Do I have to give up my professional registration if I am not professionally active?
 What happens if I have extenuating circumstances?
 What happens if I am on a break from practice?